-Black's Law Dictionary 'act' of disposing, transferring to the care or the possession of another.
-The parting with, alienation with or giving up property'.
+- Black's Law Dictionary 'act' of disposing, transferring to the care (Six Edition) 'act' of disposing, transferring to the care or the possession of another.
+The parting with, alienation with or giving up property'. - Concise Oxford Dictionary The action of disposing or transferring (10th Edition) The action of disposing or transferring property or money to someone, in particular by bequest.

-(10th Edition)

-Concise Oxford Dictionary The action of disposing or transferring property or money to someone, in particular by bequest.
 The power to deal with something as one pleases'.